 - ⅛ tsp sweet paprika

-- Large pinch of cayenne pepper (less if you like it less hot!)
+- pinch cayenne pepper, less if you like it less hot!

 - 4-5 cherry tomatoes, chopped

 - Preheat your oven to 375°F.

 - Add 1 tablespoon of Olive oil to a frying pan and fry the finely chopped red onion and sliced red pepper for 2-3 minutes.
 Add the sliced garlic and chopped tomatoes and continue cooking over a medium heat until all are softened.

 - Sprinkle the sweet paprika and cayenne pepper into the pan.
 Stir in the tomato purée and cook for a couple more minutes.